ky1ejs/Group-Project-Experience-Presentation/presentation script.md

 # To improve

 Next time, I would love to pick my own team above anything.
 I started off the module very excited at the prospect of building my first application with a team.
-But a few weeks in, I noticed that a few of the other students didn't really care about software and didn't get invloved to contribute.
+But a few weeks in, I noticed that a few of the other students didn't really care about software and didn't get involved to contribute.
 They often left me to organise and chase up most things.

-I'd also spend more time at the start clearly defineing who's doing what and when it's due by.
-I did make it very clear with my team as to what each of use are doing, which was decided by us all, and their dealines, and the penalty in terms of contribution percentage for not meeting them.
-I wish I'd have identified the motivation and independace of my team ealier so I could have been stricter with chasing up.
+I'd also spend more time at the start clearly defining who's doing what and when it's due by.
+I did make it very clear with my team as to what each of use are doing, which was decided by us all, and their deadlines, and the penalty in terms of contribution percentage for not meeting them.
+I wish I'd have identified the motivation and independence of my team earlier so I could have been stricter with chasing up.
 As a result of not doing this, I spent time at the end of the project rushing to complete other people's features before our VIVA.

 # Conclude

-Group project is a fantastic module, and one that solidfies many of the things students have learnt over their course, and gives them a chance to learn improtant communication skills that will help them shine once they leave university.
+Group project is a fantastic module, and one that solidifies many of the things students have learnt over their course, and gives them a chance to learn important communication skills that will help them shine once they leave university.